Tchan0/JinGasa/README.md

   * a file with the DC BIOS (preferably 1.01d), to extract the font
   * a gcc compiler for sh-elf
   * download and compile [dcload-serial](https://github.com/KallistiOS/dcload-serial), so that /target-src/1st_read/loader.bin exists
+    * Before compiling, hardcode dcload-ser to VGA:
+      * in target-src/dcload/video.s - _check_cable: change the 3 first commands:
+      * MOV   #0,R0		!by T - for Naomi & System SP - Tmp test, since KOS also does not know how to check the cable
+      * RTS             ! note: I commented out the 3 next commands, so that the size of the bin remains the same
+      * NOP
+      * ! set PORT8 and PORT9 to input
+      * ! mov.l	porta,r0
+      * ! mov.l	pctra_clr,r2
+      * ! mov.l	@r0,r1
 * Build JinGasa.bin:
   * cd src
   * edit the Makefile to your paths !